Grainne10/applied_statistics/README.md

 The notebook is designed to present clear reasoning, well explained methods, and results that reflect both the statistical theory and what I’ve learned in the course.

 ## Contents
-`problems.ipynb`: A a Jupyter notebook with an explanation of how I completed the tasks, including command usage and data analysis.
+`problems.ipynb`: A Jupyter notebook with an explanation of how I completed the tasks, including command usage and data analysis.
 `README.md`: Provides an overview of the project, explains its purpose, and describes how to run the code in this repository.
-`img/`: An image folder containing images I used in the project.
-`requirements/`: A text file listing the dependencies required to run the project, including libraries such as pandas and jupyter.
+`img/`: A directory containing images used in the project `requirements`: A text file listing the dependencies required to run the project, including libraries such as pandas and jupyter.
+`.gitignore`: Specifies files and directories that should be ignored by Git.

+## Installation

+To run this project, Python and Jupyter Notebook must be installed on your system.
+All required Python packages are listed in the `requirements.txt` file.
+First, clone or download this repository to your local machine.
+Next, open a terminal in the project directory and install the required dependencies using `pip install -r requirements.txt`.
+Once the dependencies are installed, start `jupyter notebook` by running jupyter notebook.
+Finally, open the project notebook and run the cells from top to bottom to reproduce the analysis and results.

 ## Problems